 Why People Pay Real Money for an Original Tattoo Design

-People who commission tattoo art usually fall into a few groups, and their reasons sound almost identical when you talk to enough of them.
+People who commission this kind of work usually fall into a few groups, and their reasons sound almost identical once you talk to enough of them.

 Some are honoring someone they lost.
 A father, a grandmother, a sibling, a child.
 They want a piece that holds the weight of that love without looking like every other memorial tattoo on Instagram.